Link-Target Feature

 We decided, that the editor wants to signal not to set any target.
 Thus, if editors select

-defaults to Open in Current Tab, the UI will toggle to the corresponding button and turn it on.Note, that this will also cause, that if the model value was
+_otherand save with empty text,linkTargetattribute will be removed.
+As nolinkTargetdefaults to Open in Current Tab, the UI will toggle to the corresponding button and turn it on.Note, that this will also cause, that if the model value was

-as stated above, you open the target editor and save, then_other
+_otheras stated above, you open the target editor and save, then_otherwill be removed from as target. -

 Handle unregistered standard-target such as

-:If the standard-target has not been registered, but is written into the model, the
+_blank:If the standard-target has not been registered, but is written into the model, the

-within its input field, just as any other custom target attribute value. -
+_otherstate becomes active.
+Opening the editor will show_blankwithin its input field, just as any other custom target attribute value. -

 Manually enter registered standard-target such as

-into the input field, the value will be written directly to model.
+_blankis registered as standard-target, a (more or less) hidden feature kicks in: When editors write_blankinto the input field, the value will be written directly to model.
 As a result, after Save, not the Open in Frame button becomes active, but the Open in New Tab.Having this, editors may decide to manually type any standard-target instead of clicking toggle-buttons in the UI.

 -